zzonyo/trust-docs-test/source/index.html.md

 * Each API Key is limited to 10 times per second
 * If API Key is empty in request, then each IP is limited to 10 times per second

+Endpoints marked with rate limit value separately are applied with new rate limit rule.
+See "new version rate limit rule" sector of this document.

 For example

 * Order interface is limited by API Key: no more than 10 times within 1 sec